htvekov/solivia_esphome/README.md

 ```

 ### NOTE !!
-My inverter, unlike most examples found on the net, returns a 255 bytes
+Unlike most examples found on the net, my inverter returns a 255 bytes
 response.
 Most common inverter response length is 150 bytes (0x96) or 157 (0x9D).
-So almost all commands/registers don't match other examples on the net.
+So almost no commands/registers match other examples published on the net.
 Package structure is also somewhat different.

-A list of all Delta Solivia inverters registers and the communication protocol is published and can be found here: https://forums.ni.com/ni/attachments/ni/170/1007166/1/Public%20RS485%20Protocol%201V2.pdf
+A list of all Delta Solivia inverters registers and the communication protocol is now finally publicly available and can be found [here](https://forums.ni.com/ni/attachments/ni/170/1007166/1/Public%20RS485%20Protocol%201V2.pdf).

 Using above list, it will be easy to tweak my configuration to fit your inverter variant.<br />
-it-koncept has tweaked this config and revised the registers to get a working solution
+[it-koncept](https://github.com/it-koncept) has tweaked this config and revised the registers to get a [working solution](https://github.com/it-koncept/Solvia-Inverter-G3)
-for his 3 x Delta Solivia 3.0 EU G3 & Delta Solivia 3.3 EU G3 inverters: https://github.com/it-koncept/Solvia-Inverter-G3
+for his 3 x Delta Solivia 3.0 EU G3 & Delta Solivia 3.3 EU G3 inverters.

-Tested on both ESP8266 with software & hardware uart and ESP32 with hardware uart only.
+I've tested on both ESP8266 with software & hardware uart and ESP32 with hardware uart only.
 I experience minor ESPHome <--> Home Assistant connection issues using the ESP8266 software uart.
-So I've revised my production config to use the hw uart pins instead.
+So I've revised my production config to use the hardware uart pins instead.
 This is rock solid.
 But remember to turn off debug communication on the uart pins.

 ### My config: